-- b.
-Procedure: - 1) If you contract an infectious disease, notify the office of youraffiliated department (undergraduate/graduate). - 2) Once you have received permission to attend school or the "suspension period of coming to school" has ended, ask your physician to fill out the designated Certificate of Recovery from Infectious Disease Form (学校にお ける感染症治癒証明書) and submit it to the office of youraffiliated department (undergraduate/graduate). - 3) Obtain, fill out, and submit a "Notification of Absence due to Quarantine for Infectious Diseases" to the office of your affiliated department (undergraduate/graduate)and follow all instructions given by the office.
+2) When the "suspension period of coming to school" has ended, ask your physician to fill out the designated Certificate of Recovery from Infectious Disease Form (学校における感染症治癒証明書) and submit it to the office of your affiliated department (undergraduate/graduate).

+XOnly for the COVID-19 and influenza (except for specified avian influenza), it is not required to submit "Certificate of Recovery from Infectious Disease" after the suspension period of coming to school has ended.
+A document with the name of the infectious disease and the period of suspension of attendance may be substituted.

+3) Obtain, fill out, and submit a "Notification of Absence due to Quarantine for Infectious Diseases" to the office of your affiliated department (undergraduate/graduate) and follow all instructions given by the office.
 Contact your course instructor and seek special consideration for academic work missed during your illness.

-4. Nursing Experience and Teaching Practice \Teacher-training Education Courses
+4. Nursing Experience and Teaching Practice

+Teacher-training Education Courses